-Founded in 1988 by Ladell Black, former Peace Corps worker and long-time teacher, the school was named KapKa, an English approximation of a Klamath word for a small evergreen tree, to represent the natural growth that occurs when a child is rooted in a nurturing environment.
+Our school was founded in 1988 by Ladell Black, a botanist, former Peace Corps worker, and long-time teacher.
+Black chose the name KapKa, an English approximation of a Klamath word for a small evergreen tree, as a metaphor for the natural growth that occurs when a child is rooted in a nurturing environment.

 KapKa recorded a CD this year!
 Watch our music video!